 In almost all cases of canine diabetes, insulin is the recommended treatment.
 Insulin must be injected and often needs to be given twice daily.
 However, many dog owners are less than enthusiastic about the thought of giving their dog insulin injections.
-If you are one of those people who do not like the thought of administering insulin to your dog, you may be wondering if there are other options available for treating your diabetic dog.
+If you are one of those people who does not like the thought of administering insulin to your dog, you may be wondering if there are other options available for treating your diabetic dog.

 Unfortunately, other options for treating diabetes in dogs have proven to be less than successful.
 At one time, there was hope that the oral hyperglycemic agents that act to lower blood glucose when given by mouth would be useful in treating diabetic dogs.
 That has not proven to be the case in most instances.

-Reasons Why Insulin Is the Best Treatment for Diabetic Dogs
+Why Insulin Is the Best Treatment

 The primary reason that insulin is the best treatment for canine diabetes is the fact that dogs with diabetes almost always suffer from insulin-dependent diabetes.
 This means that the cells in the pancreas that normally secrete insulin are no longer functional and the pancreas can no longer secrete insulin in quantities sufficient to regulate your diabetic dog's blood glucose levels.